Proud to be celebrating 170 years in business

 The first hearing may also be used to consider what assessments, including any expert assessments, are necessary and to generally timetable the case through to a resolution.
 The Judge will want to make sure that all the necessary evidence is available to the court before making any final decision.

 Once all the necessary evidence is before the court, such as reports and assessments, the matter will be listed for an Issues Resolution Hearing, if there is agreement as to the plan for the children proceedings may conclude at that hearing.
-If there is disagreement between the local authority, the children’s guardian and/or the parents about issues relating to the children, such as whey they shall live, the matter will be listed for a contested final hearing.
+If there is disagreement between the local authority, the Children’s Guardian and/or the parents about issues relating to the children, such as where they shall live, the matter will be listed for a contested final hearing.
 In contested hearings, the professionals and the parents will often be required to give oral evidence in a witness box.
 This will be heard by the Judge and subject to cross-examination.
-Upon hearing all of the oral evidence and having read the papers, a Judge will then make a decision.
+Upon hearing all of the oral evidence and having read the papers, the Judge will then make a decision.

 Timescales